a-sit-plus/signum/docs/docs/supreme.md

 ```

 While encrypted keys can be parsed, decryption is currently not natively supported.
-Moreover, these keys currently cannot be imported into platform-native key stores (AndroidKeyStore/keyChain).
+Moreover, these keys currently cannot be imported into platform-native key stores (Android KeyStore/ iOS KeyChain).

 #### Creating a Signer from a `CryptoPrivateKey`